Top 20 Unique Extracurriculars

 Score 40/50

-Spotify Artist and Self-learned Technician
+Spotify Artist and Self-Learned Technician

 I had a student this year who built computers for fun while learning music production, writing original melodies and lyrics, releasing 4 original rock songs on Spotify (2 of which had over 1,000 plays), and performing at local venues.
 He was also a talented car mechanic who could take apart an entire car and put it back together.